emipa606/ClimateCyclePlusPlus/README.md

 There are three types of climate cycle: The first one is similar to the vanilla Climate Cycle, only it ramps up quicker and further.
 The second version is a climate cycle that gets hotter and hotter and the final version gets colder and colder.
 You can change these in the Settings menu.

-Is the "Winter is Coming" setting still not cold enough for you?
+Is the &quot;Winter is Coming&quot; setting still not cold enough for you?
 Want really freezing temperatures?
 Try it together with http://steamcommunity.com/sharedfiles/filedetails/?id=949225013]Extreme Colds by Why_is_that.

 It also adds an alert for Heatstroke.
-You'll need it.
+You&apos;ll need it.

 ![Image](https://i.imgur.com/Rs6T6cr.png)